 There are no significant differences in outcome trends between mini-grid and comparison communities.
 The team suggests one reason for this is that it takes time for the benefits of energy access to generate economic return (evaluating impacts over a longer period may show increases in economic activities dependent on electricity).
 In addition, the potential benefits may have been diminished because of COVID-19 and government-instituted lockdowns.
 Additional analysis carried out after the surveys that delivered these findings suggests that high tariffs and the limited scale of power provision under these mini-grid schemes also is likely to affect their ability to deliver economic impacts.

 Food security outcomes

-- Most community leaders were informed about COVID-19 by elected officials.
+Most community leaders were informed about COVID-19 by elected officials.
 The next most common source of information was the Ministry of Health app for phones.
-Significantly, more community leaders in mini-grid communities were informed by their local CHC about COVID-19 than in comparison communities.
+Significantly, more community leaders in mini-grid communities were informed by their local Community Health Centre (CHC) about COVID-19 than in comparison communities.

 COVID-19 coping strategies

 Consumption saving was the most common coping strategy, which 56% of all respondents conducted.
 Furthermore, 27% of respondents sold assets and 12% borrowed money to cope with the effects of the pandemic.
 A small but significantly larger share of people in the mini-grid communities used up their savings to cope with the crisis compared to the comparison communities.
 No differences in other coping behaviours can be found between the groups.